dspeyer/dspeyer.github.io/magic.md

 ### Increasing...

 If a cost is increasing, add the total number of spells (including this one) cast since the last good night's sleep to the rating of this spell.
 This gets you the Accumulated Level.
-Then either make a will save against that dc or roll d20+AL on the appropriate table, as the cost specifies.
+Then either make a will save against that DC or roll d20+AL on the appropriate table, as the cost specifies.
 A good night's sleep is eight uninterrupted hours.
 Characters with multiple magic sources with increasing cost track a single combined number of spells, but spells from non-increasing-cost magic sources don't count toward it.

 ## Gaining a Magic Source

 Many magic sources require a mystical connection, unhealthy obsession or deep commitment.
 If you do not start the game with one, the first step is to live the belief: treat the subject with utmost respect.
 Then, immerse yourself in the subject.
 If you wish to become a druid, you should probably live in a wilderness with minimal technology for several months.
 Similarly, to become a paladin, fight for your ideal no matter the cost.
-Finally, embrace mindfullness and become deeply aware of what you're doing.
+Finally, embrace mindfulness and become deeply aware of what you're doing.

 This last step is particularly tricky, because the primary reason to do it is to unlock the magic, but if you go into the entire process with the primary goal of obtaining magic, the initial mental state will be corrupt and improper.
 If you can view the potential for magic as a tool in service of the primary obsession, this resolves the paradox nicely.
 Failing that, some form of actionless action, or at least of precommiting to a course of action, deliberately forgetting why, and going on with it anyway may be needed.